gulshansingh3016/EMS_Assignment/README.md

 ## Create the Attendance Service in your application

-Create a method that will take the following arguments Employee (any Employee)
+### Create a method that will take the following arguments
+1.Employee (any Employee)
-Start Time
+2.Start Time
-End Time
+3.End Time

+### Create another method with the same name that will take the following arguments
+ 1.Employee
-Create another method with the same name that will take the following arguments Employee and take start time as 09:45 AM and end time as 06:45 PM automatically.
+and take start time as 09:45 AM and end time as 06:45 PM automatically.